You must have heard of “VPN”. You might even be using one right now and want to brag about how it keeps your network “secure” as if you knew better.

 Dong, liked your article on VPN.
 One of the advantages for using it at home is to disguise your identity and encrypt your data from your ISP.
 Not using a VPN allows your ISP to see your streaming activity and possibly throttling your bandwidth.
 Either you give up some privacy to a VPN provider or to your ISP.
 I figure that keeping my ISP provider at bay is more important.

-That’s not necessary, Al. For that, you can just change your DNS.
+That’s not necessarily true, Al. For that, you can just change your DNS.
 The ISP always knows the volume of data going through your account, though.
 I think only cellular providers would restrict streaming, and they do but mostly by throttling the ceiling speed.
 But I haven’t tried all the available broadband services.

 Hello Dong.
 My router alerts me of daily attacks on my NAS, and when I traced the IP address, I found that it originated from DigitalOcean.
 After reporting the IP address to DigitalOcean, I was informed that the company scanning my NAS surveys the internet as part of their research.
 I’m wondering if using a VPN would protect me from such scans.